-If you are human, then you are affected by the events and environment around you.
+If you are human, you are affected by the events and environment around you.
 When life gets chaotic and stressful, you begin to feel off.
 Life and environmental stressors manifest internally, making you feel anxious, overwhelmed, exhausted, unhappy, agitated, and defeated.

 Remember that control?
 Yeah…